Neural operators for solving nonlinear inverse problems: Introduction

 with $\alpha > 0$ for some fixed point $\x^{(0)} \in \mathcal{D}(F)$.
 It is common to put $\x^{(0)} = 0$ when dealing with linear operator, and we do the same here.
 Tikhonov regularization has been generalized to convex regularization, which consists in minimization of

 where $\Reg: \X \to [0,\infty]$ is a functional, typically convex and proper.
 The most important generalized variational regularization methods are \emph{total variation minimization} (see \cite{RudOshFat92}) and \emph{sparsity regularization} (see \cite{DauDefMol04}).
-A general convex regularization functional is often associated with a formulation in a Banach space (see, for instance, \cite{SchGraGroHalLen09,SchuKalHofKaz12}).
-We do not consider these generalizations, because the considered simple examples have been evaluated more thoroughly in the quadratic setting.
-Generalizations can, of course, be done, but they lead to technical complications (see \cite{PoeResSch10}).
+A general convex regularization functional is often associated with a formulation in a Banach space (see for instance \cite{SchGraGroHalLen09,SchuKalHofKaz12}).
+We do not consider these generalizations, because the considered simple examples have been evaluated in more depth in the quadratic setting and for Hilbert spaces.
+Generalizations can of course be done but lead to technical complications (see \cite{PoeResSch10}).

 For computational purposes, the Tikhonov functional is discretized in the following way: \begin{enumerate} \item The space $\X$ is approximated by a sequence of nested subspaces $\set{\X_\m : \m \in \N}$ such that